One Minute to Twenty Minutes

 A satire.
 Danny expects it will be smooth sailing when he moves in with his Aunt Risa.
 They soon discover that neither of their lives will ever be the same!

-staged reading The Lower East Side Festival, 2013.
+Production History: Staged reading at The Lower East Side Festival, 2013.

 HIGH COLONIC MOUNTAIN